-Mysa Stone, by Heliotropa ©
+Mya Stone, by Heliotropa ©

 |Allegiance||House Royce of the Gates of the Moon|

-|Born||In 279AC or 280AC, at The Vale of Arryn|
+|Born||In 279 AC or 280 AC, at The Vale of Arryn|

-A Game of Thrones (Appears)|
+A Game of Thrones (appears)|

-A Clash of Kings (Mentioned)
+A Clash of Kings (mentioned)

-A Storm of Swords (Mentioned)
+A Storm of Swords (mentioned)

-A Feast for Crows (Appears)
+A Feast for Crows (appears)

-A Dance with Dragons (Mentioned)
+A Dance with Dragons (mentioned)

 Appearance and Character

-At some point after the birth of Joffrey Baratheon, Robert expressed interest in taking one of his baseborn daughters (apparently Mya) to court.
-Cersei Lannister did not protest, but spitefully stated that "the city is not a healthy place for a growing girl", inferring that Cersei would harm her.
-Robert grew enraged enough to strike her, but did not press the point.
+At some point after the birth of Prince Joffrey Baratheon, Robert expressed interest in taking one of his baseborn daughters (apparently Mya) to court in King's Landing.
+Queen Cersei Lannister did not protest, but spitefully stated that "the city is not a healthy place for a growing girl", inferring that Cersei would harm her.
+Robert grew enraged enough to strike his wife, but did not press the point.